alvarezmauro/animate-functions.less/README.md

 #animate-functions.less

 ##What is animate-functions.less?##
-It's a collection of configurable CSS animations using LESS functions.
+It's a collection of configurable CSS animations using LESS mixins.

 ##Bower Package
 ```
 $ bower install animate-functions.less --save
 ```
 ##Why is useful?
-#### Functions or Classes
+#### Functions(mixins) or Classes
 You can Include the animations as part of a new CSS rule-set or use them by adding classes to the markup:
 ```less
 //Including animations as part of a CSS rule-set